 Visit us in Gilbert

 If you are concerned about anything your pet has eaten, let us know right away—at Anasazi Animal Clinic in Gilbert we offer urgent and emergency services Monday-Saturday.
-If you have any questions about food allergies or notice skin lesions or excessive licking, please do not hesitate to contact us at 480-426-8364 or via email at email@example.com.
+If you have any questions about food allergies or notice skin lesions or excessive licking, please do not hesitate to contact us or email at email@example.com.
 Your fur baby’s health and happiness is our number one priority.